One of the key ingredients to maintaining an effective classroom management plan is mastering the art of transitioning in the classroom.

 - In addition to the classroom, what will moving from task to task look like in other areas (e.g. cafeteria, library, assemblies, electives, etc.)?

-Review every period of the school day where your kids will need to transition.
+Review every period of the school day where students transition.
 This step keeps everyone on the same page, and gives students an opportunity to ask questions.

 4. Practice Transitions.

-This step is arguably the most important.
+This step of transitioning in the classroom is arguably the most important.
 Now is the time to put theory into practice!

 Rehearse transitioning routines and procedures thoroughly.
 Students need to know exactly what to do, how, and when.